Berlin Stadtbahn: Construction

 Work on the line started in 1875 and the Stadtbahn was opened on 7 February 1882 for local traffic; it opened on 15 May the same year for long-distance trains.
 The costs of construction, including purchase of the land, were estimated at about 5 million Goldmark per kilometre.
 The line would later become the core route of the Berlin S-Bahn.
 The Stadtbahn was originally equipped with longitudinal iron sleepers on the Haarmann system, however these were replaced with wooden sleepers in the early 20th century.

-The original stations, from west to east, were: